Graphegon/CoinBLAS/README.md

 The Bitcoin hypergraph is extremely divergent, and has a high [Graph Diameter](https://en.wikipedia.org/wiki/Distance_(graph_theory)).
-As bitcoin is (in a sense) indestructible, value flows forward in time through many, many transactions on its way from one address to many others, and each transaction along the way can branch into many sub-paths.
+As bitcoin is (in a sense) indestructible, value flows forward in time through many transactions on its way from one address to many others, and each transaction along the way can branch into many sub-paths.
 Starting from one output and traversing the graph explodes the number of transactions visited in order to search the blockchain.

 The GraphBLAS brings a powerful abstract mathematical language to graph analysis that can be run on a very wide range of hardware from